tudelft3d/geogeeks/docs/computer/packagemanager.md

  A package manager is a bit like an app store with many tools for programmers.
 It helps install, manage, update, and delete programs and tools.
 We highly recommend using a package manager on your computer.

-Especially on MacOS and Linux, package managers are so popular that many programs recommend using a package manager as the easiest way to install their software.
+Especially on macOS and Linux, package managers are so popular that many programs recommend using a package manager as the easiest way to install their software.

 ??? tip "Still not convinced?
 Here is an (extreme) example"